backstage/backstage/plugins/auth-backend/api-report.md

 import { OAuth2ProxyResult as OAuth2ProxyResult_2 } from '@backstage/plugin-auth-backend-module-oauth2-proxy-provider';
 import { OAuthEnvironmentHandler as OAuthEnvironmentHandler_2 } from '@backstage/plugin-auth-node';
 import { OAuthState as OAuthState_2 } from '@backstage/plugin-auth-node';
-import { OidcAuthResult } from '@backstage/plugin-auth-backend-module-oidc-provider';
+import { OidcAuthResult as OidcAuthResult_2 } from '@backstage/plugin-auth-backend-module-oidc-provider';
 import { PluginDatabaseManager } from '@backstage/backend-common';
 import { PluginEndpointDiscovery } from '@backstage/backend-common';
 import { prepareBackstageIdentityResponse as prepareBackstageIdentityResponse_2 } from '@backstage/plugin-auth-node';